revisionhiep-create/comfyui-history-guru/Readme.md

 * `Enter` - Open selected image
 * `Delete` - Delete selected item
 * `Esc` - Close overlays / Exit detail view

+**Note:** List view is now the default and primary view mode.
+Grid view has been removed for better performance.

 Press `?` anytime to see the full list of shortcuts and features.